atubak400/Infrastructure-as-Code-with-Terraform-Setting-up-AWS-VPC/README.md

-# Creating VPC and Subnets with Terrafprm
+# Creating VPC and Subnets with Terraform

 1. Configure the AWS provider to create the VPC and subnet in your main.tf file